 It may not be the most cost-effective way to transfer money these days, but Western Union may be the fastest as it will arrive in minutes, making it an excellent solution if you find yourself in a financial emergency.

-Let’s have a look at how much you could pay in fees if you send £1,080 to Australia with Western Union.
+Let’s have a look at how much you might pay in fees if you send £1,080 to Australia with Western Union.

-As you can see with those figures above, Western Union can get pretty expensive.
+As you can see from the figures above, Western Union can get pretty expensive.

 Bitcoins and Cryptocurrencies